 Long sleeves

-Jackets/Sweat Shirts/Fleece should be close fitting for safety
+Jackets/Sweat Shirts/Fleece should be close fitting for safety & no strings hanging off (tuck them in)

-Tool Belt, Nail Belt or BIG Cargo Pockets
+Tool Belt, Nail Belt or Big Cargo Pockets

 What to bring: